October 13, 2021

 After completing physical therapy, Kody enrolled in the ACL injury reduction program at The University of Kansas Health System Sports Medicine and Performance Center in Overland Park.
-The 6-week course is led by athletic trainers Joy Snyder and Krisha Kackley and physical therapist Megan Bechtold, DPT, OCS, CMPT.
-They created the program to help athletes who are recovering from an ACL injury or want to reduce the risk of developing an injury.
+The 6-week course was created to help athletes who are recovering from an ACL injury or want to reduce the risk of developing an injury.

-“Athletes participating in any sport can benefit from the ACL injury reduction program,” says Snyder.
+“Athletes participating in any sport can benefit from the ACL injury reduction program,” says athletic trainer Krisha Kackley.
 “This even includes athletes who have not sustained an injury to the ACL or knee in general, but have predisposing biomechanical factors that put them at risk for injury.”

 During the program, Kody focused on strength, body awareness and functionality specific to wrestling.
 He always showed up ready to work, which allowed him to see improvements quickly.